Disaster Epidemiology FAQs

 Public health surveillance is the ongoing, systematic collection, analysis, and interpretation of deaths, injuries, and illnesses relating to the adverse health outcomes of a disaster incident in a community.
 It allows for the human health impacts of a disaster to be assessed and the identification of potential problems in existing planning and prevention strategies.

 2. Why conduct public health surveillance during disaster response?

 Public health morbidity surveillance enables the identification of disease and injury outbreaks and the tracking of disease and injury trends.
 A common myth is that epidemics are inevitable during a disaster.
 In contrast, early detection and an effective response plan can serve to prevent the occurrence of an outbreak.
 In addition, health surveillance provides information to make informed decisions about action items such as allocating resources, targeting interventions to meet specific needs, and planning for future disasters.
-Public health morbidity and mortality surveillance can also act to identify intervention strategies for minimizing future deaths or injury.
-In addition, syndromic surveillance is as a potential data source from emergency rooms to monitor such conditions as carbon monoxide poisonings, hyperthermia and hypothermia.
-Further, there is growing recognition on the need to collect mental health surveillance data in the context of disaster response.
+Public health morbidity and mortality surveillance can also act to identify intervention strategies for minimizing future deaths or injuries.
+In addition, syndromic surveillance is a potential data source from emergency rooms to monitor such conditions as carbon monoxide poisoning, hyperthermia, and hypothermia.
+Further, there is growing recognition of the need to collect mental health surveillance data in the context of disaster response.
 The number of deaths is a strong indicator of the impact of the disaster.
 Disasters may overwhelm local medical examiners/justices of the peace and emergency systems, disrupting typical reporting methods.
-Implementing active mortality surveillance following a disaster helps to alleviate this disruption and serves as a critical aspect to the response.
+Implementing active mortality surveillance following a disaster helps to alleviate this disruption and serves as a critical aspect of the response.

 3. What tools are available to assist in conducting surveillance during a disaster?